alexisvincent/systemjs-hot-reloader/README.md

 ```

 ## Usage
+Recommended usage with JSPM 0.17.0 and up is described here by [@guybedford](https://github.com/guybedford/) himself: http://jspm.io/0.17-beta-guide/hot-reloading.html

+If using 0.16.x, read the rest here:
 Place the following JavaScript into `index.html`, __before__ you import your application files.
 When `jspm-hot-reloader` is imported, it requires that you set `System.trace = true` before first System.import.

 ```javascript
 if (location.origin.match(/localhost/)) {
   System.trace = true
   System.import('capaj/systemjs-hot-reloader').then(function(HotReloader){